Theo-Nelson/long-read-sequencing-pipeline/README.md

 This time-intensive tool will generate statistics regarding the aligned long-read sequences, including the number of novel transcripts within your sample.

 #### MakeHub: Fully automated generation of UCSC assembly hubs ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)
-This feature will create a track hub which you can host on a public file service allowing for byte-access.
+This feature will create a track hub which you can host on a public file service.
 This can then be connected to the UCSC genome browser and viewed as a track (e.g.: https://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr12%3A116533435%2D116536513&hgsid=1282820889_LUJAMUR9DzBvxiKtV6M3Qhk7c0Iv).
 Please see the MakeHub documentation for more details: https://github.com/Gaius-Augustus/MakeHub#how-to-use-makehub-output-with-ucsc-genome-browser

 #### MultiQC: Aggregate results from bioinformatics analyses across many samples into a single report ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+)
 This tool will collect results from other quality control tools into a viewable report.